rz0718/TradingAIforMulti-Assets/README.md

 ## Telegram Notifications
 Configure `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` in `.env` to receive a message after every iteration.
 The notification mirrors the console output (positions opened/closed, portfolio summary, and any warnings) so you can follow progress without tailing logs.
 Leave the variables empty to run without Telegram.

+## Performance Metrics

+The console summary and dashboard track both realized and unrealized performance:

+- **Sharpe ratio** (dashboard) is computed from closed trades using balance snapshots after each exit.
+- **Sortino ratio** (bot + dashboard) comes from the equity curve and penalises downside volatility only, making it more informative when the sample size is small.

+By default the Sortino ratio assumes a 0% risk-free rate.
+Override it by defining `SORTINO_RISK_FREE_RATE` (annualized decimal, e.g. `0.03` for 3%) or, as a fallback, `RISK_FREE_RATE` in your `.env`.

 ## Prerequisites

 - Docker 24+ (any engine capable of building Linux/AMD64 images)